Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 But Turner’s color range is more impressive than that.

-Turner acryl gouache has 236 colours available:
+Turner acryl gouache has total of 236 colors available:

 - 92 original colours